jvally/Team-67-hack-roll-2026/README.md

 ## 🎯 What Does It Do?

-When you browse any webpage (news, tweets, blogs), StonkGaze:
+When you browse any webpage (news, tweets, blogs), RobbingHood:
 1. **Scrapes the text** from the page
 2. **Sends it to an AI backend** (GPT-4o)
 3. **Returns a stock/crypto recommendation** with clear reasoning